git-town/git-town/website/install.md

 # Windows

 * Install / Update:
-  * Download a 32-bit or 64-bit executable for Windows from the latest release [here](https://github.com/Originate/git-town/releases).
+  * Download the 32-bit or 64-bit executable for Windows from the latest release [here](https://github.com/Originate/git-town/releases).
   * Run .exe file from a command line

 ---